 Where to see Monkeys in Singapore

 Long-tailed Macaques are the most predominant monkey found in Singapore.
-Monkeys will often be found in troops and in nature eat plants, fruits and small animals like reptiles, spiders and insects, though they will often try steal your picnic or snack!
+Monkeys will often be found in troops.
+They eat plants, fruits and small animals like reptiles, spiders and insects, though they will often try steal your picnic or snack!
 Keep all food hidden (and avoid carrying plastic bags which they associate with food), and do not feed them or eat in front of them under any circumstances.
 Monkey attacks have been frequently reported, so while wild monkeys are interesting to chance upon, do not approach them (especially if they are with small babies, when they will be extra proactive and aggressive).

 Easy-to-Spot Rating: Easy Peasy